RABBI KATY ALLEN, JCAN CO-FOUNDER AND PRESIDENT

-Rabbi Katy Z. Allen is the founder and spiritual leader of Ma'yan Tikvah.
+Rabbi Katy Z. Allen is one of the co-conveners of the Jewish Climate Action Network, getting it started in December of 2013 at LimmudBoston.
+She is also the founder and spiritual leader of Ma'yan Tikvah.
 She began her career as a biology teacher and later became a writer and editor of educational materials.
-Prior to her conversion to Judaism in 1989, she began to study, and has never stopped.
 She started teaching Hebrew school, then became involved in family and adult education, and for a number of years performed professionally as a storyteller.
 Katy received a Masters of Arts in Jewish Studies from Hebrew College in Newton, MA, in 1999, and rabbinic ordination from the Academy for Jewish Religion in Riverdale, NY, in 2005.
 For three years she served as the rabbi of Temple Tifereth Israel of Winthrop before founding Ma'yan Tikvah.
-Rabbi Allen currently serves as a staff chaplain at the Brigham and Women’s Hospital in Boston and writes about matters of the spirit and the world.
-She is one of the co-conveners of the new Boston-area Jewish Climate Action Network.
-She blogs at www.mayantikvah.blogspot.com and www.nature-memories.blogspot.com.
+Rabbi Allen served for 10 years as a staff chaplain at the Brigham and Women’s Hospital in Boston and then worked in hospice for two years before retiring from health-care chaplaincy.
+She considers herself an eco-chaplain and writes about matters of the spirit and the world at www.mayantikvah.blogspot.com.

 Katy can be reached at email@example.com.